ADD CONDITION

 Renal Impairment

-Always consult your healthcare provider for personalized advice and to ensure that any treatment plan is safe and effective for your specific condition.
-They can help determine the best approach based on your kidney health.
+Always consult your healthcare provider for personalized advice and to ensure that your treatment plan is safe and effective for your specific health needs.

 Hepatic Impairment